 A Roster of the 3rd Airdrome Squadron (1945)

 It is unknown how many men served in this unit.
 My father’s letter of March 7, 1943, when the squadron was in training at Savannah, Georgia, said there were 270 men.
-The Squadron Pulse newsletter of March 10, 1945, mentions "more than 200 men."
+The Squadron Pulse newsletter of March 10, 1945, mentions “more than 200 men.”
 His April 8, 1943, letter says “240 or so.”
 And once the squadron reached Japan after the war ended, his September 9, 1945, letter says “250 men.”
+The monthly “history” reports that squadron officers filed throughout the war gave manpower totals that ranged from 222 to 280.
 In his letter of February 10, 1945, he said that a little over half the men who originally came overseas were still with the squadron, so there was turnover.
-The grand total for the war may have been 350.
-The list below has about 249 names.
+The list below has just over 375 names, likely the grand total for the war.
 There are 136 men in this group photo, date unknown. |

 BACK TO SQUADRON PULSE INDEX PAGE